onalltuna/AI-Pacman-Search-Project/README.md

 # AI-Pacman-Search-Project
-Project of the AI course including search problems in PacMan world
+Project of the AI course including search problems and heuristic development in PacMan world